JMWebDevelopment/Quotidiano/README.md

 If you love this theme and want to see more of this type of work, please consider a donation or a tip .
 You can donate on the theme page at [http://jacobmartella.com/wordpress/wordpress-themes/quotidiano-wordpress-theme](http://jacobmartella.com/wordpress/wordpress-themes/quotidiano-wordpress-theme).

 ### Installation
-**Via WordPress Admin**
-- From your sites admin, go to Themes > Install Themes.
-- In the search box, type 'Quotidiano' and press enter.
-- Locate the entry for 'Quotidiano' (there should be only one) and click the 'Install' link.
-- When installation is finished, click the 'Activate' link.

 **Manual Install**
-- Download the file from the theme page.
+- Download the file from the theme page or the zip file from GitHub.
 - In the WordPress Admin area, go to Appearance > Themes > Add Themes > Upload Themes.
 - Upload the theme zip file that you've downloaded.
+- Make sure the theme directory name is 'quotidiano'.
 - Once the theme is uploaded, click the 'Activate' link.

 ### Features